 At St Joseph’s Alstonville we have spent the last few years adapting our practice to become a flexible learning school.
 We did this as we firmly believed we needed to move away from a model of schooling that could no longer meet the needs of our learners.
 We know this change of learning can create questions from parents.

-How do you know that children are learning?
+- How do you know children are learning?

 If you’ve ever wanted to learn more about flexible learning spaces and how they operate, please read on…

 All over the world, leading schools are utilising flexible learning spaces to educate children for an exciting future.
 Gone are the days of one teacher, one class as we try to develop students with skills for contemporary learning.

 Flexible learning spaces help children collaborate and learn in group settings, yet can be adapted to suit quiet, independent learning when the situation requires.

 A: Flexible learning spaces are designed to be communal spaces which can be configured in a number of ways for specific learning experiences.
 This means they provide opportunities for people to work together in collaborative and exciting ways.
 In our case at Joeys we work in stages (S1 -Years 1 & 2, S2 – Yrs 3 & 4, S3 – Yrs 5 & 6) with increased staffing to support flexibility and intervention.

 Q: How are flexible learning spaces different from open learning environments?
 Or from composite classes?